Vote now until 11AM ET for the Season 5 finalists!

-Richard Belzer | Detective John Munch
+Richard Belzer | Sergeant John Munch

-The veteran standup comic, actor and author was born in Bridgeport, Connecticut.
+The veteran stand-up comic, actor and author was born in Bridgeport, Connecticut.
 Due to his "uncontrollable wit," Belzer was thrown out of every school he ever attended.
 Prior to his career in showbiz, Belzer worked as a teacher, census-taker, jewelry salesman, dockworker and a reporter for the Bridgeport Post.

 After cutting his teeth on stage and as the emcee at New York's legendary comedy club Catch a Rising Star, Belzer began his on-screen career with a starring role in the cult classic "Groove Tube."
 His comedic talents have since been featured in every entertainment medium from off-Broadway ("The National Lampoon Show" with Bill Murray, Gilda Radner and John Belushi) to radio (Brink and Belzer on WNBC) to film ("Fame," "Author, Author," "Night Shift" and "Scarface").
 For his first foray into the literary world, he co-authored "How to Be a Standup Comic" with future "Borat" director and writer, Larry Charles, and Catch a Rising Star owner Rick Newman.